Code of Conduct

 • Harassing photography or recording, including logging online activity for harassment purposes

-• Sustained disruption of discussion
+• Sustained disruption of a discussion

 • Repeated and/or excessive profanity

-If you are being harassed or made to feel unsafe or unwelcome, notice that someone else is being harassed, or have any other concerns, please report it as soon as possible to one of the QCon staff members at the Info Desk or send us an email to info@qconferences.com.
+If you are being harassed, made to feel unsafe or unwelcome, notice that someone else is being harassed, or have any other concerns, please report it as soon as possible to one of the QCon staff members at the Info Desk or send us an email to info@qconferences.com.
 The event leadership team will address the situation.

 This policy is a living document and subject to updates in the future.

-Last updated in September 2021.
+Last updated in March 2024.